adeoke/django-quarantine-workout-graphql/README.md

 $ pipenv shell
 ```

 You should now be in the virtual environment.
-To visually verify you should see the terminal output similar to the following:
+To visually verify checkthe terminal output is similar to the following:

 ```shell script
 $ (djangoapi) user-machine:djangoapi myuser$